 Co-occurrence and mutual exclusivity of nonsynonymous mutations between genes.

-46 contributors across 18 institutions have made contributions to setting up infrastructure, managing, and analyzing PBTA data within the first year of the project.
+Over 60 contributors across 20 institutions have made contributions to setting up infrastructure, managing, and analyzing PBTA data within the first year of the project.

 Real Time and Publicly Available